 Whether you’re considering a land purchase for commercial development or a land purchase for residential purposes (your own house or for building a property for investment), it is a decision that can pay off big time.
 People who bought up land in rural or semi-rural areas on the cheap in the past, only to watch nearby cities grow closer and closer, have found that their investments have paid off many times over.
 Land in the outlying areas surrounding cities from Vancouver to Montreal, and many in between, has turned into financial bonanzas.

 When you make a raw land purchase in an area zoned for agriculture, or you make a land purchase in a partially developed area, then you could face an uphill battle getting your land zoned for a more marketable purpose.
 It can take years to accomplish, though – so understanding the zoning of your land is crucial before you sign on the line.
 Provincial governments will only commit to land development plans that last five years, and when the right people ask for change, those plans can change in the blink of an eye.

-When you’re checking out land purchase, whether to subdivide or develop in a different way, consider the proximity to city infrastructure, such as existing services for water and sewer, because that land is more likely to gain approval for development later.
+When you’re checking out land purchase, whether to subdivide or develop in a different way, consider the proximity to city infrastructures, such as existing services for water and sewer, because that land is more likely to gain approval for development later.
 Land that is easy to access and/or nearby major routes for transportation are better investment choices as well, because you won’t have to wait for commuter infrastructure to be put in place.